awslabs/aws-sdk-swift/reference/0.x/AWSRoboMaker/RoboMakerClient.md

 ### `tagResource(input:completion:)`

 Adds or edits tags for a AWS RoboMaker resource.
 Each tag consists of a tag key and a tag value.
 Tag keys and tag values are both required, but tag values can be empty strings.
-For information about the rules that apply to tag keys and tag values, see <a href="https:​//docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/allocation-tag-restrictions.html">User-Defined Tag Restrictions in the AWS Billing and Cost Management
+For information about the rules that apply to tag keys and tag values, see [User-Defined Tag Restrictions](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/allocation-tag-restrictions.html) in the AWS Billing and Cost Management User Guide.
-User Guide.

 ``` swift
 public func tagResource(input: TagResourceInput, completion: @escaping (ClientRuntime.SdkResult<TagResourceOutputResponse, TagResourceOutputError>) -> Void)